TheTechRobo/Python_Text_Calculator/README.md

 - In Palc 0.11, Palc will no longer be compatible with Python versions earlier than 3.7.

+NOTE: In Palc 0.11, Palc will no longer be compatible with Python versions earlier than 3.7 because I'm sick of not using f-strings

 ## I cannot emphasize this enough: to contribute, READ [CONTRIBUTING.md](CONTRIBUTING.md) FIRST!!!!

 [![CodeFactor Grade](https://www.codefactor.io/repository/github/thetechrobo/python-text-calculator/badge/master)](https://www.codefactor.io/repository/github/thetechrobo/python-text-calculator/overview/master)